Moody's Q2 2021 Earnings Call Transcript

 Analyst at Huber Research Partners

 Thank you.
-Mark, I wanted to go back to costs for a second here.
-Once we hopefully get past this COVID-19 environment here, can you give us some help on how to think about your annualized costs that you think will come back in the system in terms of employees fully back in the office or how are we going to do that in terms of T&E expenses and stuff?
+Mark, I wanted to go back to cost for a second here.
+Once we hopefully get past this COVID-19 environment here, can you give us some help how to think about your annualized costs that you think will come back in the system in terms of employees fully back in the office or however you're going to do that, in terms of your T&E expenses and stuff?
 Is it sort of like a $100 million rough number that will come back in the system once we get through this pandemic versus what we're tracking at right now?

 Mark Kaye